pathoge/intel-analysis-demo/README.md

 This repo contains artificats & Python programs to generator completely fake intelligence reports, index them into Elasticsearch, and query them using a Retrieval Augmented Generation (RAG) demo app.

 ### Quickstart - Docker (recommended)
+0. Prereqs:
+    - Install Docker
+    - Create an Elastic Cloud deployment.
+You'll need the cloud ID and an API key for it.
+    - Get an Azure OpenAI deployment + credentials.

 1. Clone this repo & change directories into the repo folder

 2. Build the Docker container: